 Whether you’re a seasoned coach or fresh off the dock, creating an online presence in today’s world is paramount to your personal coaching business.
 It helps your ideal clients find you, find value in what you offer, and then potentially hire you for your expertise.
 But many a times blogging or any form of content marketing is looked at with a certain disdain – and that can stem from a certain aversion to putting oneself out there or maybe even feeling that what you as an independent coach may have to say doesn’t have much worth or weight.

-So why should you put yourself out there and blog?
+So why should you put yourself out there and have a coaching blog?
 Is it even worth it?
 Let’s explore.

 Builds authority in your niche